The Last One (Friends): Part 2

 Joey returns to his apartment to fetch the chick and the duck he was hiding, but finds they have become trapped in the foosball table.
-Chandler and Joey decide to break it open when they cannot find any other way of getting the birds out.
+Chandler and Joey decide to break it open with a crowbar and mallet when they cannot find any other way of getting the birds out, but find themselves too emotionally attached to the foosball table to break it, but Monica does it gleefully.
+After they retrieve the birds, Chandler suggests Joey keep them, and the two reaffirm their friendship with a long, tense hug.

 Phoebe's reckless driving gets her and Ross to JFK Airport and, after buying a ticket to get past security, they search the information boards for Rachel's flight number.
-When they cannot locate her flight on any of the information boards, Ross calls and checks the number with Monica but discovers they are at the wrong airport; Ross and Phoebe drove to JFK, while Rachel was flying out of nearby Newark Airport.
-Phoebe phones Rachel, who has already boarded her flight, to stall her for time.
-When a passenger (Jim Rash) overhears Phoebe saying there is a problem with the fictitious "left phalange" of the plane, he gets off the plane, prompting everyone else to leave.
-Chandler and Joey, who are emotionally attached to the foosball table, find they are unable to break it open, but Monica does gleefully with a crowbar and mallet.
-After they retrieve the birds, Chandler suggests Joey keep them, and the two reaffirm their friendship with a long, tense hug.
+When they cannot locate her flight on any of the information boards, Ross calls and checks the number with Monica but discovers they are at the wrong airport; as Rachel is flying out of nearby Newark Airport.
+Phoebe calls Rachel, who has already boarded her flight, to stall her for time.
+When a passenger overhears Phoebe saying there is a problem with the fictitious "left phalange" of the plane, he gets off the plane, prompting everyone else to leave.

 Phoebe and Ross arrive at the airport as Rachel boards the plane again.
 Ross tells her he loves her, but she is unable to deal with his confession and gets on the plane anyway.
 A dejected Ross returns home and finds a message from Rachel on the phone.
-She explains her actions and as she does it, decides to get off the plane.
-At first a flight attendant is trying to force her to sit down.
+As she realizes that she loves him too, she tries to get off the plane as a flight attendant tries to force her to sit down.
 The message cuts off and Ross frantically tries fixing the answering machine, wondering out loud if she got off the plane.
 From behind him, Rachel appears and says she did, and they get back together for good.
 The following morning, the friends gather in Monica and Chandler's empty apartment and reminisce about how all of them had lived there at one point or another.
-With some time remaining before Monica and Chandler leave for their new house, the six all leave their keys to the apartment on the kitchen counter and decide to go for one last cup of coffee together, to which Chandler sarcastically and jokingly quips, "Where?" and they all laugh as they head down the hallway.
+With some time remaining before Monica and Chandler leave for their new house, the six all leave their keys to the apartment on the kitchen counter and decide to go for one last cup of coffee together, to which Chandler quips, "Where?" and they all laugh as they head down the hallway.
 The final shot shows the empty apartment, slowly panning around from the living space to the front door as Jefferson Airplane's "Embryonic Journey" plays.